Here’s a frivolous exercise in regular expressions: Write a regex to match any chemical element symbol.

 Here’s the updated expression in more readable form:

 / A[cglmrstu] | B[aehikr]? | C[adeflmnorsu]? | D[bsy] | E[rsu] | F[elmr]? | G[ade] | H[efgos]? | I[nr]? | Kr? | L[airuv] | M[cdgnot] | N[abdehiop]? | O[gs]? | P[abdmortu]? | R[abefghnu] | S[bcegimnr]? | T[abcehilms] | U | V | W | Xe | Yb? | Z[nr] /x

 The regular expression says that a chemical element symbol may start with A, followed by c, g, l, m, r, s, t, or u; or a B, optionally followed by a, e, h, i, k, or r; or …

-The most complicated part of the regex is the part for symbols starting with U. There’s Uranium whose symbols is simply U, and there are the elements who have temporary names based on their atomic numbers: Ununtrium, Ununpentium, Ununseptium, and Ununoctium.
+The most complicated part of the regex was the part for symbols starting with U. There’s uranium whose symbols is simply U, and there are the elements that had temporary names based on their atomic numbers: ununtrium, ununpentium, ununseptium, and ununoctium.
 These are just Latin for one-one-three, one-one-five, one-one-seven, and one-one-eight.
-The symbols are U, Uut, Uup, Uus, and Uuo.
+The symbols were U, Uut, Uup, Uus, and Uuo.
 The regex

 Note that the regex will match any string that contains a chemical element symbol, but it could match more.
 For example, it would match “I’ve never been to Boston in the fall” because that string contains B, the symbol for boron.
 Exercise: Modify the regex to only match chemical element symbols.